DenoyelSeb/BigDataProject/README.md

 depending on location.
 5. A dataset of french departments and their geographical location, to do a map of results grouped by department.
+Note: The notebook refers to five datasets, but only four are included in this repository.
+This is due to the fact that the version of the project archived here predates the final delivery version, in which a fifth dataset was added during the last stage of the work.
+The analysis and conclusions remain consistent.